‘Freedom Convoy’ protesters who block streets could be ‘arrested without a warrant,’ Ottawa police warn

 Police said those found to be taking part in criminal activity — which could include blocking streets or “assisting others in the blocking of streets” — could be arrested.
 Police are also giving notice that vehicles could be seized and possibly forfeited if people are convicted.

-The warning comes as law enforcement officials are under pressure to use tougher measures to disperse demonstrations, including those that continue to clog traffic arteries between the United States and Canada.
+Law enforcement officials are under pressure to use tougher measures to disperse demonstrations, including those that continue to clog traffic arteries between the United States and Canada.
 So far, two major ports of entry — the Ambassador Bridge connecting Detroit to Windsor, Ontario, and the Coutts crossing linking Montana to Alberta — have been closed or partially blocked.

-Canadian Prime Minister Justin Trudeau, who has been widely targeted by protesters denouncing his response to the pandemic, called the obstruction of border crossings an economic crisis, tweeting that the blockades in Windsor and the capital, Ottawa, where a state of emergency was declared over the weekend, “must stop” — but didn’t elaborate on how this could be achieved.
+Canadian Prime Minister Justin Trudeau, who has been widely targeted by protesters denouncing his response to the pandemic, called the obstruction of border crossings an economic crisis.
+He tweeted that the blockades in Windsor and the capital, Ottawa, where a state of emergency was declared over the weekend, “must stop” — but he didn’t elaborate on how this could be achieved.

 The blockades, he said, “are endangering jobs, impeding trade, threatening the economy, and obstructing our communities.”
-Trudeau’s remarks came as business groups and experts reported that the recent bridge blockades were hurting supply chains.
-Approximately $300 million in goods crosses the Ambassador Bridge every day.
+Business groups and experts reported that the bridge blockades were hurting supply chains.
+Goods worth approximately $300 million cross the Ambassador Bridge every day.

 Despite the warning from Ottawa police, some local law enforcement officers seemed to acknowledge the fraught implications of mass arrests.

-“You can’t arrest your way out of the choices that people are making … the best thing is for them to make the decision to leave,” a Royal Canadian Mounted Police superintendent in Alberta, Roberta McKale, told reporters Wednesday at one of the protest sites near Coutts.
+“You can’t arrest your way out of the choices that people are making. … The best thing is for them to make the decision to leave,” a Royal Canadian Mounted Police superintendent in Alberta, Roberta McKale, told reporters Wednesday at one of the protest sites near Coutts.
 “And they’ve got to go.”

 Still, McKale said, asking the protesters to leave has so far not worked: “We’re going to have to use our enforcement options in order to have that happen.”

 And Windsor’s mayor, Drew Dilkens, warned that arresting people could lead to violence, telling local outlets that Windsor police must be “calculated and appropriately balanced” in how they handle protesters.
-“At this time, our focus is on maintaining security and de-escalating the situation as much as possible,” he said during a press briefing.
+“At this time, our focus is on maintaining security and de-escalating the situation as much as possible,” he said during a news briefing.

-Dilkens noted that some protesters believe “they are fighting for a cause that is worth dying for,” adding that “that type of sentiment translates into different behaviors than any normal protests.”
+Some protesters believe “they are fighting for a cause that is worth dying for,” Dilkens said.
+“That type of sentiment translates into different behaviors than any normal protests.”

 In Ottawa, where more than 1,000 tickets for offenses including excessive noise and red-light violations have been issued, municipal authorities are stepping up enforcement.
 They can now issue fines up to nearly $800 for setting fires or creating noise, a steep increase for those types of offenses, the Canadian Broadcasting Corp. reported.